metrorailings/OwlBlog/content/posts/2022-week-12-insights-1.md

 A power run up the middle on fourth down against Washington's defensive front, arguably the strongest defensive front against the run?
 Nice work, Arthur Smith.
 I'm starting to think Smith is a pony with few tricks.

 Younghoe Koo has been very disappoint as well this year.
 Maybe it's regression?

+***

+## Ravens @ Jaguars

+Glad to see my original hunch was correct - the Jaguars run defense has been stepping up against these Ravens.